 Co-director of the Reach Program, George Comer has been on the finance faculty of Georgetown University’s McDonough School of Business since 2001.
 His research focuses on the performance and behavior of institutional money managers.
 He also serves as Director of Underrepresented (URM) Minority Student Support at the McDonough School of Business.

-Often URM students and their families have a lot of questions about the college planning process.
+Why did you start Reach?
+Often students and their families have a lot of questions about the college planning process.
 The goal is to provide them with information and resources so they can effectively navigate the college admissions process and make the best college choice for themselves.

 Co-Director of the Reach Program, Bonnie Montano has been on the operations faculty of Georgetown University’s McDonough School of Business since 2001.
 She teaches and has conducted research in the areas of decision sciences, data and information management, and computational modeling, and she has served as a principal (or co-principal) investigator on several federally funded research grants.

-I am genuinely interested in supporting the increase of diversity on campus.
-I help with undergraduate admissions and noticed there simply are not enough diverse applicants.
-Georgetown Reach will ensure that the many talented URM students in our community are aware of the steps they can take in high school to be prepared to apply to schools like Georgetown.
+Why did you start Reach?
+I serve on an undergraduate admissions committee and have noticed that the majority of applicants receive support in preparing their applications.
+Georgetown Reach helps ensure that the many talented students in our community who do not have this support are informed of what they can do in high school to be prepared to apply to schools like Georgetown.